whitehatdefenses/KlicUnLock/README.md

 [![Product Name Screen Shot][product-screenshot]]

+Vulnerabilities exist in the Klic Lock smart padlocks by Tzumi Electronics that allow the unlocking of any lock using a valid username/password or lockKey/MAC combination.

 This program was developed during scientific research in Bluetooth lock security.
 Attempts were made to contact the manufacturer 45 days before release.
 This vulnerability was assigned to CVE-2019-11334.

 ### Built With